 Location scouting in Tunisia: Dunes, dar's and deserted villages

 In December 2018, Tunisia’s Tozeur International Film Festival (TOIFF) invited a group of eight location managers to attend its first edition, followed by a scout of the country.
 Looking to revive its international filming industry, our attendance at the festival and tour were conceived as ways to encourage international filming in Tunisia once again.
-Samy Mhenni from the Tunisian Government explains “we believe Tunisia has many filming advantages for international film makers, its proximity to Europe, rich and different filming spots, professional technicians and production agencies just to name a few”.
+Samy Mhenni, the director of TOIFF explains “we believe Tunisia has many filming advantages for international film makers, its proximity to Europe, rich and different filming spots, professional technicians and production agencies just to name a few”.

 Six British location managers, David Pinnington (Guardians of the Galaxy, Game of Thrones), Peter Bardsley (Solo: A Star Wars Story, Fantastic Beasts and Where to Find Them), Tom Goad (Born a King, Horrible Histories: The Movie), Angus Ledgerwood (Electric Dream, Kong: Skull Island), Thomas Gale (Wannabe) and Tobin Hughes (Wonder Woman, Game of Thrones) were joined by two LA based managers; Michael J. Burmeister (Terminator Salvation, Suburbicon) and Michael Wesley (The Dark Knight Rises, Westworld).
 I flew out to the Tunisian desert with the group to cover the trip for The Location Guide.